huggingface/transformers/docs/source/en/chat_templating.md

 ```

 Now, simply set the `tokenizer.chat_template` attribute.
 Next time you use [`~PreTrainedTokenizer.apply_chat_template`], it will
 use your new template!
-This attribute will be saved with the tokenizer, so you can use
+This attribute will be saved in the `tokenizer_config.json` file, so you can use
-[`~utils.PushToHubMixin.push_to_hub`] to upload your new template to the Hub:
+[`~utils.PushToHubMixin.push_to_hub`] to upload your new template to the Hub and make sure everyone's using the right
+template for your model!

 ```python
 template = tokenizer.chat_template